Golden Brands - GW 464 Soy Container Candle Wax

-Golden Wax 464 is a soft, low melt-point, natural soy wax that provides excellent scent throw and minimal frosting, helping you make smooth and creamy soy container candles.
+Golden Wax 464 is a soft, low melt-point, natural soy wax from AAK that provides excellent scent throw and minimal frosting, helping you make smooth and creamy soy container candles.
 This natural soy wax is an advanced blend of soy bean oil and specialized soy-based additives that are FDA-approved and Kosher-certified.
-The additive enables the soy to be poured at hotter temperatures, reducing frosting and increasing the fragrance oil load.
+These additives enable the soy to be poured at hotter temperatures, reducing frosting and increasing the fragrance oil load.
 The low melt point of Golden Wax 464 helps with the candles burn and gives better glass adhesion.
+This wax is also a great choice for making tealights!

 - Manufacturers Recommended Pour Temperature: 125°F - 145°F (We always recommend experimentation to determine the optimal pouring temperature for your container)